ellipsis-drive/leaflet-package/README.md

 _note_ for the style object, refer to [this documentation about it](https://docs.ellipsis-drive.com/developers/api-v3/path-raster/styles/add-style).

 A raster layer is equiped with a getColor function.
 You can use this function to get the pixel values of a certain point.
+The input should be an object with properties lat and lng both as float.

 In this example the raster value of the layer is logged on mouse hover: